zaufi/paludis-hooks/README.md

 * Add more commands!
 Like `*zip` smth...
 * Add ability to glob a package IDs.
 Like `*/*` or `dev-libs/*`.
 Possible w/ smth like `except` items to specify rule exceptions
-* Add ability to find target objects (files, dirs, whatever) by introdusing smth like `find` item and iterate over results applying some other actions (ls, rm, & etc...)
+* Add ability to find target objects (files, dirs, whatever) by introducing smth like `find` item and iterate over results applying some other actions (ls, rm, & etc...)
 * Implement commands as plugins... need to think about how to update DTD then.